Democrats cautiously campaign on Jan. 6, democracy threats

 “I don’t want to talk about this any more than anybody else,” Ryan shot back.
 “I want to talk about jobs.
 I want to talk about wages.
 I want to talk about pensions … but, my God, you’ve got to look into it.”

 Ryan’s cautiousness is a reflection of the political divide that remains nearly two years after the violent Capitol insurrection spurred by Trump’s lies of a stolen 2020 presidential election.
 Many Republicans still falsely believe the vote count was rigged against Trump, and GOP lawmakers have repeatedly downplayed the violent attack, which left at least five people dead, injured more than 100 police officers and sent lawmakers running for their lives.
-Exhaustive reviews in key states upheld Trump’s loss, while judges, including some appointed by Trump, dismissed numerous lawsuits challenging the outcome and Trump’s own attorney general, William Barr, called the claims bogus.

 But some Democrats’ reluctance to talk about Jan.
 6 on the campaign trail is an acknowledgement that voters are primarily focused on pocketbook issues, like gas prices and rising inflation, in a midterm year that is typically a referendum on the president in power.
 That dynamic has created a delicate balance for Democrats, especially those like Ryan who are running in more Republican-leaning areas or swing states.